jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 * "ingestion_rate": the ingestion rate, in bytes/second
 * "data_size": the size of the ingested data, in bytes
 * "total_data_size": the total size of the ingested data, in bytes
-* "qps": total_msg_size / time_consumed,
+* "qps": total_data_size / time_consumed,
 * "tenant_name": the name of the tenant
 * "timestamp": the timestamp of the report
 * "predefined_time": the interval of the report, in seconds

-Clientstreamingestapp will report the metrics to mysimbdp-streamingestmonitor using Kafka producer.
+Clientstreamingestapp will report the metrics to mysimbdp-streamingestmonitor using Kafka producer within a pre-defined period of time.
 The topic name is "{tenant_name}_{topic_name}_report".

 ## 5. Implement a feature in mysimbdp-streamingestmonitor to receive the report from clientstreamingestapp.
 Based on the report from clientstreamingestapp, when the performance is below a threshold, e.g., average ingestion time is too low, mysimbdp-streamingestmonitor decides to inform mysimbdp-streamingestmanager about the situation.
 Implementation a feature in mysimbdp-streamingestmanager to receive information informed by mysimbdp-streamingestmonitor.
 (1 point)

-mysimbdp-streamingestmonitor has the following steps:
+mysimbdp-streamingestmonitor design:
-* receive the report clientstreamingestapp in the topic "{tenant_name}_{topic_name}_report"
+* input: receive the clientstreamingestapp report data from the topic "{tenant_name}_{topic_name}_report"
-* analyzes it to determine if the performance is below a certain threshold.
+* action: analyzes it to determine if the performance is below or above a certain threshold.
 * If the performance is below the threshold, mysimbdp-streamingestmonitor would send a message to mysimbdp-streamingestmanager to delete one clientstreamingestapp instance and if not, it would send a message to add one clientstreamingestapp instance.
 The topic name is {tenant_name}_{topic_name}_alert"

 # Part 3 - Integration and Extension (weighted factor for grades = 1)